Antonio Stango: Biography

 During the years, he was a member of the board of directors of the International Helsinki Federation for Human Rights, in FoReF (Forum for Religious Freedom), in the international committee of "In Search of Justice", in "Non c'è pace senza giustizia" and other non-governmental organizations.
 He also followed for many years the United Nations Human Rights Council in Geneva also as representative of the Partito Radicale Nonviolento, Transnazionale e Transpartito, which has the status of consulting entity at the United Nations Economic and Social Council.

 He performed missions as a human rights expert for the European Commission and he lectured about human rights in several European, Central Asia and Middle East countries.
 Between December 2003 and July 2006 he directed the project Human Rights Training and Support in Kazakhstan for Freedom House.

-Between 2002-2003 he was a member of the working group for the education to human rights for the Euro-Mediterranean Human Rights Network.
+Between 2002 and 2003 he was a member of the working group for the education to human rights for the Euro-Mediterranean Human Rights Network.
 In 2003, he was an expert for per il progetto della International Helsinki Federation for human rights, financed by the European Commission, The juridical protection of human rights in the Russian Federation, performing missions in Sakhalin and in the Russian far east region.
 He lectured about human rights in Italy, Kazakhstan, Uzbekistan and Lebanon, collaborating with different universities, non-governmental organizations, and other institutional bodies; and he was a consultant at the European Parliament, so as for the Italian Parliament and Senate.
 He founded and directed the magazines Confronto con l’Est (1982-1988), La Nuova Frontiera – International Human Rights and Security Review (1995-2003) and La Scrittura (1996-2002).